Age of consent in Asia: Azerbaijan

-Sexual intercourse with the person below the age of 16 years, as well as the same offences linked with satisfaction of sexual passion in perverted forms shall be punished by imprisonment up to 3 years.
+Sexual intercourse with the person below the age of 16 years, as well as the same offences linked with satisfaction of sexual passion in perverted forms shall be punished by imprisonment up to 3 years."

 Bahrain

 Consensual sex outside of marriage is legally permissible for those aged 21 and above, regardless of gender and/or sexual orientation.
 If a married individual has sex with somebody they are not married to, the person they are married to is given the liberty, by the criminal procedure code, to file for an 'adultery' charge if they wanted to.
 They are also given the liberty to drop off the charge after filing it if they wanted to.
 However, the mentioned options would not be available after three months are passed from when the person learned about the adultery.
 The marriage of course should be recognized by the government for the mentioned options to be provided.

 The marriageable age is 16 years for females, and 18 for males.
 Before this age, marriage requires authorization from the Shariah Court of the State of Bahrain.
 The minimum age to marry without permission from the girl's father or legal guardian is 18 years.

 Rape is punished by imprisonment.
 Since 1986, the penalty is either life imprisonment or possibly the death penalty for victims under 16.
 Non-consent is assumed for unmarried women under 14.
 According to article 349 of the updated penal code, the death penalty for the rapist is eligible only if the rape causes death for the sexually assaulted female.

 The law presumes non-consent of male victims less than 14 too.
 There is a prison sentence (maximum 10 years) for male victims under 16 (article 346) while article 347 gives an unspecified prison sentence with consenting male victims under 21.

 Bangladesh

-According to section 9 (1) of the Women and Child Abuse Prevention Act, 2003, it is defined as rape to have sexual intercourse with a woman with or without her consent, when she is under fourteen (14) years of age.
+According to section 9 (1) of the Women and Child Abuse Prevention Act, 2003, it is defined as rape to have sexual intercourse with a woman with or without her consent, when she is under 14 years of age.

 Article 375 specifies that “A man is said to commit "rape" who except in the case hereinafter excepted, has sexual intercourse with a woman With or without her consent, when she is under fourteen years of age.
 (Exception) Sexual intercourse by a man with his wife, the wife not being under thirteen years of age, is not rape.